-This Standard specifies requirements for all Chain of Custody (CoC) verified and applicant Organisations with respect to sourcing, processing and sale of material and products verified under the Preferred by Nature Sustainability Framework.
+This Standard specifies requirements for all Chain of Custody (CoC) verified and applicant Organisations concerning sourcing, processing and sale of material and products verified under the Preferred by Nature Sustainability Framework Programme.

-CoC certification shall cover all relevant activities conducted by the certified Organisation (including data collection, purchasing, processing, storage, marking, record-keeping etc.) to ensure segregation of verified materials/products from non-verified materials or products.
+Chain of Custody verification shall cover all relevant activities conducted by the verified Organisation (including data collection, purchasing, processing, storage, marking, record-keeping etc.) to ensure proper handling of all verified materials and products in relation to the claims made about these products.